daxtens/forge-bridge/README.md

 3) Run forge-brigde.py.
 It will create branches with series from the mailing list applied to the specified tree, and push them to a remote of your choice.
 It will ping the API every few minutes to check for new ones.

+   It will create a `last_event` file to track the event it is up to, and `mboxfile` which will contain the most recent mbox applied to the tree.